GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/index.rst

 Starting the Radeon Raytracing Analyzer
 ---------------------------------------

-Start **RadeonRaytracingAnalyzer.exe** (this is the tool used to view RRA trace data).
+Start **RadeonRaytracingAnalyzer.exe** (this is the tool used to view RRA scene data).

-How to load a trace
+How to load a scene
 -------------------

-There are a few ways to load a trace into RRA.
+There are a few ways to load a scene into RRA.

-1) Use the “File/Open trace” pull down menu, or the “File/Recent trace” pull down menu item.
+1) Use the "File/Open scene" pull down menu, or the "File/Recent scene" pull down menu item.

-2) Go to the “Welcome” view and click on the “Open a Radeon Raytracing Analyzer file…”
+2) Go to the "Welcome" view and click on the "Open a Radeon Raytracing Analyzer file…"

-3) Go to the “Welcome” view and click on a trace that you have previously loaded in the Recent list.
+3) Go to the "Welcome" view and click on a scene that you have previously loaded in the Recent list.

 .. image:: media/welcome_1.png

-4) Go to the Recent traces view to see a full list of all your recent traces.
+4) Go to the Recent scenes view to see a full list of all your recent scenes.

-  Notice that there is additional information provided for each trace when viewed in this pane, such as the date when the trace was last accessed.
-It is also possible to remove recent traces from the list using the "Remove from list" link button.
+  Notice that there is additional information provided for each scene when viewed in this pane, such as the date when the scene was last accessed.
+It is also possible to remove recent scenes from the list using the "Remove from list" link button.
 Note that they will only be removed from the list; they won't be deleted from the file system.
-There is also a link button, "Open file location" to open the folder where that trace file is on the disk.
+There is also a link button, "Open file location" to open the folder where that scene file is on the disk.

 .. image:: media/recent_traces_1.png

-5) Drag and drop an RRA trace file onto the **Radeon Raytracing Analyzer** executable, or onto an already open RRA instance.
+5) Drag and drop an RRA scene file onto the **Radeon Raytracing Analyzer** executable, or onto an already open RRA instance.

 The Radeon Raytracing Analyzer user interface